ahmedwaelx/HomeLab/README.md

-# Turning your old PC into Home Server
+# Turning your old PC into Home Server ( In Progress )

 ### Turn Your Old PC into a Resource-Efficient Home Server for Your Home Lab